brightballo/gitops-microservice-deployment/README.md

 * The prometheus dashboard will be available at the following url: prometheus.odeybright.me
 * The username for both the grafana and argocd dashboard is admin

+* The argocd_apps folder contains the deployment files for the exam app, the socks app and the monitoring stack (prometheus and grafana) and is plugged into the argocd deployment

+* The argocd_apps_2 folder contains the deployment files for the socks app and is plugged into the argocd deployment

+* The demo-app folder contains the code for the exam app and the Dockerfile for the exam app and is plugged into the Github Actions workflow

+* The terraform folder contains the terraform files for the infrastructure.

 ## Deploying the infrastructure

 * Create a new directory and clone the repository